Maryland proves too much for Lehigh in Danny Manning’s first home victory

 Sophomore guard Ian Martinez checked in at the first television timeout, his first action since suffering a concussion in the first half of a Dec.
 5 loss to Northwestern.

-Martinez, one of Maryland’s top reserves in the season’s early stages, played 21 scoreless minutes and had six rebounds and two assists.
+Martinez played 21 scoreless minutes and had six rebounds and two assists.

 Tweaking the rotation

 It’s still uncertain whether Manning will significantly alter Maryland’s rotation.
 The Terps used only eight players in their Dec.
-12 defeat of Florida in Manning’s second game, but expanded the rotation to nine in the first half Tuesday.
+12 defeat of Florida in Manning’s second game, but they expanded the rotation to nine in the first half Tuesday.

-Martinez’s return was a variable in sorting out playing time, but forward Simon Wright also re-emerged as a one-game absence.
-Sophomore guard Marcus Dockery, who was seldom used early in the season before playing nine minutes against Northwestern, did not appear against the Mountain Hawks until the final 2:41.
+Martinez’s return was a variable in sorting out playing time, but forward Simon Wright also re-emerged after a one-game absence.
+Sophomore guard Marcus Dockery, who was seldom used early in the season before playing nine minutes against Northwestern, did not appear against the Mountain Hawks until the final three minutes.

 Paint priority